hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Implementing Grid Identity in this way has some negative implications for Pike.
- Some of the downsides of this would be:

-  - Seeing as the proposed Grid Identity solution contains all of Pike's functionality with some extra features on top, it would likely result in Pike being a deprecated feature.

-  - Existing smart contracts using Pike would need to be reworked to use Grid Identity.
+Since this RFC doesn't remove any existing functionality, there are few drawbacks.
+However, existing smart contracts using Pike would need to be reworked to use Grid Pike v2.

-  - The proposed solution for Grid Identity does not design a mechanism to ensure that Pike and Grid Identity aren't being run side-by-side.
-If both features were in use on a Grid network, they could have potentially conflicting information.

 # Rationale and alternatives
 [alternatives]: #alternatives

-This design of Grid Identity allows for powerful role-based permissioning and delegation.
-It also maintains patterns established with Pike while adding some functionality that is specifically useful for Grid.
+This design of Grid Pike v2 allows for powerful role-based permissioning and delegation.
+It also maintains patterns established with Pike v1 while adding some functionality that is specifically useful for Grid.

-Another option for the implementation of this functionality would be to frame it as an updated version of Pike.
-This would allow Pike to continue on without introducing a redundant feature.
-However, Grid Identity implements a large enough change to permissioning that it could reasonably be considered a new smart contract.
+Another option for the implementation of this functionality would be to frame it as a new smart contract.
+Grid Pike v2 implements a large enough change to permissioning that it could reasonably be considered a new smart contract.

-Also, the name "Grid Identity" fits well with other Grid smart contracts in which the name of the feature describes exactly what the smart contract is for.
+However, seeing as Pike v2 is essentially a superset including all Pike v1 functionality, this could be confusing.
+This would also make Pike a deprecated feature instead of something we keep iterating upon.

 The name "Pike" for the identity solution in Grid has generated some confusion in the past.
+Other smart contracts in Grid have a descriptive name, where "Pike" doesn't have any intrinsic meaning with regard to its functionality.
+We may want to consider renaming it as part of this effort.

 Earlier versions of Pike included a smart permissions capability which is not discussed here.
-This capability may have to be redesigned to fit in with the role system of Grid Identity if it is needed in the future.
+This capability may have to be redesigned to fit in with the role system of Grid Pike v2 if it is needed in the future.

 # Prior art
 [prior-art]: #prior-art